 So after one year, EA has drawn back the street racing franchise with Need for Speed Carbon, a direct sequel to Most Wanted featuring the same over-the-top FMV sequences, intense police chases, and a heavy emphasis on speed and customization.

 With EA being a strong supporter of the Wii, it’s no surprise that a version of the game was also launched alongside the system, but is it more than a quick port?

 The problem with Excite Truck is that it looks like it can be played by anyone when in reality your average Joe will be in a constant battle to keep their truck under control.

 You might have noticed that this review looks slightly different from other reviews on VideoGamer.com.
-That is because we see at games clearly devised for younger gamers in a slightly various way to other games.
+That is because we see games clearly devised for younger gamers in a slightly various way from other games.

 We’ll endeavor to tell you just what you need to know in a clear and concise way so you’ll be confident it’s the right purchase for whatever your situation.